Dirichlet forms and stochastic completeness of graphs and subgraphs: Framework and results

-This theorem suggests the following definition for stochastic completeness and stochastic incompleteness in the general case of Dirichlet forms on graphs.
+The previous theorem suggests the following definition for stochastic completeness at infinity and stochastic incompleteness at infinity for general Dirichlet forms on weighted graphs.

-\begin{definition} The symmetric weighted graph $(V,b,c)$ with the measure $m$ of full support is said to satisfy (SI) if for all $\alpha >0$, there exists a positive bounded solution $v$ to $(\widetilde{L} + \alpha)v \leq 0$.
-The symmetric weighted graph $(V,b,c)$ is said to satisfy (SC) if it does not satisfy (SI). \end{definition}
+\begin{definition} The weighted graph $(V,b,c)$ with the measure $m$ of full support is said to satisfy $\SI$ if it satisfies one (and thus all) of the equivalent assertions of Theorem~\ref{main0}.
+Otherwise $(V,b,c)$ is said to satisfy $\SC$. \end{definition}

-\textbf{Remark.} Note that validity of (SI) depends on both $(V,b,c)$ and $m$.
-In fact, for given $(V,b,c)$ it is always possible to choose $m$ in such a way that $\widetilde{L}$ becomes a bounded operator on $\ell^\infty (V,m)$.
-Then, $(SC)$ holds (by the previous remark).
+\textbf{Remark.} Note that validity of $\SI$ depends on both $(V,b,c)$ and $m$.
+In fact, for given $(V,b,c)$ it is always possible to choose $m$ in such a way that $\widetilde{L}$ becomes a bounded operator on $\ell^\infty (V)$.
+Then, $\SC$ holds (by the previous remark).

+The following two results show how graphs can be made to satisfy $\SC$ by addition of killing terms or edges.
+They seem to be new even in the setting considered in \cite{Dod2,DM,Web,Woj}.